oolxg/oolxg/README.md

 Also like playing video games, watching anime and travel.
 </p>
 <p>
-Currently doing some 🌸manga-related project for iOS/iPadOS.
+Currently doing some beeps and boops in Swift.
 </p>

 <h3> Contact me </h3>